apogeecode/apogee-playground-docs/docs/faq.en.md

 ### What are the processes of verifying users?

-During the [sign-up](Getting_Started/signup.en.md), you will be asked to verify your identity using a document; such as your passport, ID, or drivers license.
+During the [sign-up](Getting_Started/signup.en.md) or once you decide to verify your identity, you will be asked for your identity document; such as your passport, ID, or drivers license.
 After your document is verified, your identity will be verified by our team in 5 working days.

 ### Why should I trust this process?